Merzasphor/MWSE/docs/source/types/tes3vector3.md

 ### `b`

 The third value in the vector.
-An alias for z.
+An alias for `z`.

 **Returns**: